-Differential equations play multifaceted roles in economics.
-They are crucial for establishing dynamic stability conditions in microeconomic models of market for equilibriums and tracking growth trajectories under diverse macroeconomic scenarios, as noted by Dowling (2001).
+Differential equations play multifaceted roles economics.
+They are crucial for in establishing dynamic stability conditions in microeconomic models of market equilibriums and for tracking growth trajectories under diverse macroeconomic scenarios, as noted by Dowling (2001).
 They empower economists to derive functions describing growth rates, calculate point elasticity, and estimate demand functions.
 Additionally, they facilitate the estimation of capital functions from investment functions, as well as deriving total cost and revenue functions from marginal cost and revenue functions.